Iron Rich Foods for Vegetarians

 One cup of dried apricots contains roughly 4 mg of iron.
-Dried apricots are also rich in many other minerals and nutrients such as fiber, protein, as well as vitamins A, C, and E.
+Dried apricots are also rich in many other minerals and nutrients, such as fiber, and protein, as well as vitamins A, C, and E.

 Note that dried apricots contain a lot of calories (sugar), so to avoid gaining a lot of weight, you should consume them in moderation.

 When it comes to iron-rich veggies, leafy greens are your best bet.
 Leafy greens such as baby spinach, dill, kale, and lettuce offer between 2.5 mg and 6.5 mg of iron which is between 15% and 40% of the recommended daily intake.